nikija/public/Distributor/Widget.md

 ## Usage

 Once required script is loaded, you can initialize Distributor Edge with the following minimal code.
 Do not forget to **use hotelId of your hotel** instead of the sample hotelId `aaaa-bbbb-cccc-dddd-eeeeeeee`.
 This will create a separate overlay in your website and loads Distributor into it.

+**Important:** The initialization needs to be called only after the website is loaded to ensure everything is ready.
+Easiest way to achieve this is to place it just before closing `</body>` tag.

 The overlay is not visible by default - to actually show it to your users, you should bind its opening to some action (i.e. clicking on button).
 Distributor can do it automatically for you if you provide second option - a string of comma separated css selectors of elements, whose click event will be binded with opening of Distributor.
 The event is delegated, so you can pass selectors to elements that don't exist in website yet.